Workers’ Compensation for Firefighters in California

 Contact Us for a Free Consultation

 To learn more about your right to workers’ compensation as a firefighter or as the surviving family member of a firefighter who died in the line of duty, reach out to our Modesto workers’ compensation lawyers today.
-We have three offices located in Modesto, Sacramento, and Stockton and provide legal services in English, Spanish, and Portuguese.
+We have three offices and provide legal services in English, Spanish, and Portuguese.
 Our team is proud to have more than 30 years of experience fighting for injured workers in the Central Valley, as well as a proven track record of success in all types of workers’ compensation and personal injury cases.

 Schedule a free and confidential case evaluation when you contact us online or by phone at (209) 850-7379.